 We assigned each metric a score between 1 and 5 based on the data parameters within it.
 Depending on the metric, score assignment involved converting a qualitative assessment into a number, indexing data to create a relative score, or both.
 We applied some data parameters and metrics to more than one theme.

-To look specifically at a city’s readiness for the future of mobility,14 we focused more closely on the parameters that dealt with “smart” or “digital” elements of transportation.
+To look specifically at a city’s readiness for the future of mobility,23 we focused more closely on the parameters that dealt with “smart” or “digital” elements of transportation.
 In particular, the DCMI looks at integrated and shared mobility, vision and strategy, innovation, regulatory readiness for the future of mobility, and ease of use.
 The metric scores were then averaged.
 “Five” indicates being closest to full future of mobility readiness.
-(See figure 1.)
+(Figure 3.)

 The data was collected for the years 2016 and 2017 (or earlier where newer data did not exist).
 Unless specified otherwise, this information is no more than five years old.
 In some instances, trend data was collected, but predominately the data was cross-sectional for the latest year.

-In all, we examined more than 40 cities.
-(Profiles of 18 cities were published contemporaneously with this report.
-Additional cities will be added in the coming months.)
+In all, we examined more than 50 cities.
+(Profiles of 18 cities were published in January 2018 and additional cities were added in the following months).
 Cities were selected to achieve geographic distribution, a variety of sizes (population and area), and various levels of economic development.